awdemos/awdemos/README.md

 ## Contributing

-Pull requests are welcome.
+While this is my demo repo, pull requests made in the spirit of this repository are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License